Zamalek SC: Reconstruction and reform (2014–)

+On 21 October 2023, the unified list, headed by Hussein Labib, succeeded in winning the elections of Zamalek Club, by a large margin of votes from their closest rivals in all positions, except for the position of vice president, which witnessed a fierce competition between Hisham Nasr and Hany El Attal, before the former won it by a margin of more than 400 votes, to start the White Club a new era with the Labib board for the next 4 years.

+Zamalek SC have defeated RS Berkane on away goals to win the 2023–24 CAF Confederation Cup title for the second time in the club's history, the number of continental titles rose to 14.
+Zamalek have won the 2024 CAF Super Cup, to be the fifth title of the CAF Super Cup in the history of the club after beating Al Ahly 4-3 in a penalty shootout after a 1-1 draw at Kingdom Arena in Riyadh, Saudi Arabia in the famous match known as the African Super of the 21st Century.
+On June 5, 2025, Zamalek claimed the 2024–25 Egypt Cup after a dramatic 8-7 victory on penalties over Pyramids FC, following a 1-1 draw across 120 minutes.

-Crest and colors
+Crests and colors

+Crests

-In 1941, the royal emblem of the Kingdom of Egypt and Sudan was the official emblem of the club at the time; when the club's name changed from "Mixed Club" to "Farouk Club" by royal order from Farouk I. After the revolution on the royal rule in Egypt, the club's name and logo changed after the revolution of July 23, 1952; the logo became a mixture of the sporting model and the ancient Egyptian civilization.
+In 1913, the Cairo International Sports Club "Zamalek" was the official name of the club, often stamped C.I.S.C on the team's white jersey.
+In 1941, the royal emblem of the Kingdom of Egypt and Sudan was the official emblem of the club at the time; when the club's name changed from "Mixed Club" to "Farouk Club" by royal order from Farouk I, who was a fan of the club.

+After the 1952 revolution on the royal rule in Egypt, the club's name and logo changed; the logo became a mixture of the sporting model and the ancient Egyptian civilization.
 The logo's main colors express peace and struggle and have not changed since its establishment.
 The home jersey uses the original Zamalek colours.
 In the upper half of the logo, the arrow that points towards the target appears in a pharaonic uniform as an indication of the common goal between it and Zamalek.

+Colors

-Zamalek is famous for the stability of its basic colors, which have not changed throughout the club's history, which extends since 1911, as it is distinguished by the white dress with two parallel red lines in the middle.
-The team shirt is displayed on the chest, and the color symbolizes.
+Zamalek is famous for the stability of its basic colors, which have not changed throughout the club's history.
+It is distinguished by a fully white dress with two parallel red lines in the middle.
+The parallel red lines traditionally have always been displayed on the chest part of the jersey.